Herefordshire holiday cottages

 Fire safety blankets are situated adjacent to the cookers in each cottage.

 There are two entrances to Pomona Cottage - one with one step of 180mm and the other with level access for wheelchair users.
-Internal doors on the ground floor of Pomona Cottage are wider than normal widths to allow a wheelchair user access to the downstairs twin bedroom and the shower-room which also has a shower chair with adjustable legs.
+Internal doors on the ground floor of Pomona Cottage are wider than normal widths to allow a wheelchair user access to the downstairs twin bedroom and the shower-room.

 Both cottages are open plan to allow ease of access and free movement throughout.